EZChoices/annotate/README.md

 │
 ├─ meta-v2/                  # Reddit-style UI (video + scrollable tags)
 │    └─ index.html
-└─ index.html                # Legacy entrypoint
+└─ (legacy files removed)
 ```

-Legacy `meta-v1` page has been removed; `meta-v2` now serves as the sole metadata UI.
+`meta-v2` now serves as the sole metadata UI and is exposed at the root path.

 ---